What are DNSSEC, DoT, DoH, and ADoT?

 - DoT uses port 853 for secure communication.

-- Requires DNS resolvers to support TLS, ensuring privacy for DNS lookups.
+- DoT encrypts DNS queries, reducing visibility for on-path observers; networks may still infer which resolver you use and see traffic patterns. - Requires DNS resolvers to support TLS, ensuring privacy for DNS lookups.

 DNS over HTTPS (DoH)